Boko Haram: Founding

 Mohammed Yusuf founded the sect that became known as Boko Haram in 2002 in Maiduguri, the capital of the north-eastern state of Borno.
 He established a religious complex and school that attracted poor Muslim families from across Nigeria and neighbouring countries.
-The center had the political goal of creating an Islamic state, and became a recruiting ground for jihadis.
+The centre had the political goal of creating an Islamic state, and became a recruiting ground for jihadis.
 By denouncing the police and state corruption, Yusuf attracted followers from unemployed youth.
-He is reported to have used the existing infrastructure in Borno of the Izala Society (Jama'at Izalatil Bidiawa Iqamatus Sunnah), a popular conservative Islamic sect, to recruit members, before breaking away to form his own faction.
+He is reported to have used the existing infrastructure of the Izala Society (Jama'at Izalatil Bidiawa Iqamatus Sunnah), a popular conservative Islamic sect, to recruit members, before breaking away to form his own faction.
 The Izala were originally welcomed into government, along with people sympathetic to Yusuf.
 Boko Haram conducted its operations more or less peacefully during the first seven years of its existence, withdrawing from society into remote north-eastern areas, believing it was important to develop strength before waging jihad.
-The government repeatedly ignored warnings about the increasingly militant character of the organization.
+The government repeatedly ignored warnings about the increasingly militant character of the organisation.
 The Council of Ulama advised the government and the Nigerian Television Authority not to broadcast Yusuf's preaching, but their warnings were ignored.
 Yusuf's arrest elevated him to hero status.
-Borno's Deputy Governor Alhaji Dibal has reportedly claimed that al-Qaeda had ties with Boko Haram, but broke them when they decided that Yusuf was an unreliable person.
 Stephen Davis, a former Anglican clergyman who has negotiated with Boko Haram many times blames local Nigerian politicians who support local bandits like Boko Haram in order for them to make life difficult for their political opponents.
 In particular Davis has blamed the former governor of Borno State Ali Modu Sheriff, who initially supported Boko Haram, but no longer needed them after the 2007 elections and stopped funding them.
 Sheriff denies the accusations.